fclaerho/armada/README.md

 any command line option is forwarded to the hosted code.

-Neither the standard library nor the posix API allow to write compact code, Armada therefore allows you to customize its behavior throught two environment variables:
+Neither the standard library nor the posix API allow to write compact code, Armada therefore allows you to customize its behavior by using two environment variables:
   * ARMADA_INCLUDE to override the code preceeding main() (defaults to include string.h, stdlib.h, stdio.h and math.h);
   * ARMADA_CFLAGS to override compilation options (defaults to -O3).